MicrosoftDocs/quantum-docs/articles/user-guide/libraries/chemistry/concepts/second-quantization.md

     var sequenceEqual = fermionTerm0 == fermionTerm1;

     // However, these terms are equal under Hermitian symmetry.
-    // We also take the opportunity to demonstrate equivalent constructors
+    // Also take the opportunity to demonstrate equivalent constructors
     // for hermitian fermion terms
     var hermitianFermionTerm0 = new HermitianFermionTerm(fermionTerm0);
     var hermitianFermionTerm1 = new HermitianFermionTerm(new[] { 0, 1 });